Arunram033088/8-Week-SQL-Challenge/README.md

 # 8-Week-SQL-Challenge
 Analyzing and solving business problems created by Danny Ma

 The 8 week SQL challenge was created by Danny Ma.
 It contains business problems and questions from 8 different businesses to be solved using SQL.
-The case studies can be accessed at [Named Link] (https://8weeksqlchallenge.com/getting-started/ "8-Week-SQL-Challenge")
+The case studies can be accessed at [8-Week-SQL-Challenge] (https://8weeksqlchallenge.com/getting-started/)

 The topics covered in the case studies include;